 Further investigation by the Steward may permit new arguments to be made at Step 2.
-Check your pre-discipline checklist for other arguments to be incorporated into the grievance (Appendix G).
-If you think the management representative has not properly described the argument or facts presented at the hearing, notify the management representative in writing of what has been left out or been misrepresented.
+Check the prediscipline checklist for other arguments to be incorporated into the grievance (Appendix G).
+If the management representative has not properly described the argument or facts presented at the hearing, notify the management representative in writing of what has been left out or been misrepresented.
 This could be useful if the grievance is later arbitrated.